-Click on the link below to register as a volunteer or to see our list of scheduled volunteer events.
+Click on the button below to see our list of scheduled volunteer/education events!

 Are you part of a girl/boy scout troop, 4H Club, religious group, college club, or other community-organized group looking to volunteer?
 Depending on the season, we have different orchard-based volunteer opportunities, in addition to seasonal jam-making/baking opportunities.
 We’d love to hear from you!
 You can submit an interest form by clicking on the button below.
 If you are looking to volunteer on a specific day please indicate that in the form and we will do our best to accommodate!

 We also offer one-time, private team-building opportunities for corporate groups that can be hosted during the work week.
 Click here to find out more!

 What does volunteering with City Fruit look like?

 One-off Volunteer Opportunities